linux-integrity/ima-doc/ima-concepts.rst

 The measurement system requires both a TPM and an independent verifier.

 Measurement is similar to the pre-OS trusted boot concept.
+The first measurement is the boot aggregate, which is a hash of TPM PCR 0-9.

 IMA keeps a table of the measured hash values.
 If the hash is seen again, the contents are not re-measured